pycom/pycom-documentation/content/firmwareapi/pycom/network/https/client.md

 The arguments are:

 * `url` is the address where the HTTP_Client module handles communication.
-Based on HTTP or HTTPS Client mode, `url` string must be started with 'http://' or 'https://'.
+Based on HTTP or HTTPS Client mode, `url` string must be started with 'http://' or 'https://' respectively.
 * `auth` is a tuple with (username, password). `Basic` authentication is supported in case of configured username and password.
 * `callback` registers a callback function which will be called when a response received on the Client's request. `callback` must have the following arguments:
   * `status` is the status code issued by a Server in response to a Client's request (e.g. `200` OK or `404` Not Found).